Dagait/TES5-TrueFactionSystem/README.md

 ### Planned Features:

 - Improved detection logic: Considering NPC level, line of sight, environment, and other factors in faction detection.
-- Quest integration: Possible integration into existing quests to adjust NPC behavior based on the player’s disguise.
+- Quest integration: Possible integration into existing quests to adjust NPC behavior based on the playerâ€™s disguise.
 - Mod support: Support for custom faction armors and factions from mods.
 - Configurable settings: Allow players to customize settings such as check intervals, stealth thresholds, and more.